stefgehrig/qualityprogram/README.md

 |o_adverse   |Number of observed events, rescaled as adverse care events (i.e., reverse coded in case indicator originally measures favorable events) |-                                                  |
 |group       |Treatment group of quality indicator                                                                                                    |-                                                  |
 |n_hospitals |Number of hospitals with a quality indicator result (not included for year 2013, as hospital unit was defined differently)              |Anzahl der Krankenhäuser mit mindestens einem Fall |

+In the alternative data set in `data/data_hospitalreports.csv`, the same column names apply.
+The additional column 'hospital' contains the hospital ID (Institutionskennzeichen).

 ## R session info